 Simply defined, netiquette means etiquette on the Internet (or net).
 In an online course, you will be speaking through written word both to fellow students and instructors, so it is imperative to communicate well and professionally.
 Mostly, when speaking in an online course, the same rules apply for etiquette as in real-time.

-Read the guidelines below.
-The descriptions will help show how you can be "I AM TVCC" online.
+The descriptions will help show how to model the "I AM TVCC" standards in online classes.

 Online courses offer flexible working environments, and while you may be alone in your physical place, you are not working alone.
 The interactions you encounter online are preparing you for a career.
 How you interact in your online course(s) is a stark reflection of how your will interact in your professional role.
 Ensure you are interacting professionally by using manners that create a pleasant working culture.
 Be considerate and polite, in addition ensure your terminology and messages are appropriate for the tone of the conversation.
 For example, determine if instant message abbreviations are appropriate, or if the conversation requires formal text.
 Would you a lady wear a ball-gown to a baseball field?
 Would a man wear slacks to go fishing?
 Seek to interpret how the people on the receiving end of your communication will interpret you professionally.
 Using proper language and titles will promote your professional image.
 Also, do not use caps lock when writing, as it insinuates yelling.